Summer break is here! We’ve got all sorts of adventures planned, you can check out some of our adventures here.

 Breakfast: Coffee with 1/2 and 1/2 for me, and pancakes or something along those lines for the kids.
 They are also into fruit and bagels for breakfast.
 Lately, the big kid has been digging protein shakes in the morning.
 This is his favorite kind.

 Lunch: I have a plastic tote in the cupboard full of self-serve snacks.
 I buy treats and snacks in bulk and fill up snack-sized zip-top bags.
 This is really helpful for the summer when for some reason, kids are starving all the time.
-We’ll be hitting up the free lunch sites several times a week over the summer.
+The kids get free lunch at summer school too!

 Dinner: We finished our last Dream Dinner last week!
 I’ll be ordering more next month once the new menu comes out.
 I’m trying to get us to eat together as a family more often and get the kids into eating more fruits and veg, so you’ll notice that our meals are pretty simple this week.